Rififi: Development

 The film Rififi was originally to be directed by Jean-Pierre Melville, a later luminary of the heist film genre.
 Melville gave his blessing to American director Jules Dassin when the latter asked for his permission to take the helm.
 It was Dassin's first film in five years.
 He had been blacklisted in Hollywood after fellow director Edward Dmytryk named him a Communist to the House Committee on Un-American Activities in April 1951.
 Subsequently, Dassin attempted to rebuild his career in Europe.
 Several such film projects were stopped through long-distance efforts by the US government.
 Dassin attempted a film L'Ennemi public numero un, which was halted after stars Fernandel and Zsa Zsa Gabor withdrew under American pressure.
-An attempt to film an adaptation of Giovanni Verga's Mastro don Gesualdo in Rome was halted by the US Embassy.
+An attempt to film an adaptation of Giovanni Verga's Mastro-don Gesualdo in Rome was halted by the US Embassy.
 Dassin received an offer from an agent in Paris, France where he met producer Henri Bérard who had acquired the rights to Auguste Le Breton's popular crime novel Du Rififi chez les hommes.
 Bérard chose Dassin due to the major success in France of Dassin's previous film The Naked City.

 Using his native English, Dassin wrote the screenplay to Rififi in six days with the help of screenwriter René Wheeler, who subsequently took the material and translated it to French.
 Dassin hated the novel; he was repelled by the story's racist theme in which the rival gangsters were dark Arabs and North Africans pitted against light-skinned Europeans.
 As well, the book portrayed disquieting events such as necrophilia—scenes that Dassin did not know how to bring to the big screen.
 Bérard suggested making the rival gang Americans, assuming Dassin would approve.
-Dassin was against this idea as he didn't want to be accused of taking oblique revenge on screen.
+Dassin was against this idea as he did not want to be accused of taking oblique revenge on screen.
 Dassin downplayed the rival gangsters' ethnicity in his screenplay, simply electing the Germanic "Grutter" as surname.
 The greatest change from the book was the heist scene, which spanned but ten pages of the 250-page novel.
 Dassin focused his screenplay on it to get past other events he did not know what to do with.
 As produced, the scene takes a quarter of the film's running time and is shot with only natural sound, with no spoken words or music.